Businesses can't function without confidential information.

 Court based legal remedies for misuse of confidential information or threatened misuse of confidential information include:

-- Disclose the defendant’s use of confidential information – ie enable customer contact to notify of wrongdoing
+- prevent the defendant’s use of the confidential information

 - injunctions to restrain dissemination of confidential information

-- a garden leave injunction to enforce the remainder of a garden leave period of an employee
+- a garden leave injunction to enforce the remainder of a garden leave period upon an employee

 - Enforcement of restrictive covenants